fjsj/django-sample/README.md

 ## Deploying
 - `git clone` this repo in production (or `scp` files to it)
 - Run `npm run build` to build static files with webpack
 - Look inside `settings/production.py` for all `config` calls to find the necessary environment variables.
-Add them to a `.env` file in production only.
+Add them to a `.env` file in production only
-- Run with the project some wsgi server
+- Run the project with some wsgi server

 Copyright (c) 2017 Vinta Serviços e Soluções Tecnológicas Ltda.
 [MIT License](LICENSE.txt)